-Figure 3 provides forecasts of daily cases of Covid-19 for the period till mid-April and highlights the underlying trend value of new cases to be expected on the key dates in the Government's roadmap: outdoor association on 29th March and non-essential retail reopening on 12th April.
+Figure 3 provides forecasts of daily cases of Covid-19 for the period till mid-April and highlights the underlying trend value of new cases to be expected on the key dates in the Government's roadmap: non-essential retail reopening on 12th April.
 Projections include a correction for the increased testing due to the reopening of schools.

-• Trend values of daily cases are forecast to be around 3,800 by 12th of April which is exactly the same forecast as last week.
+• Trend values of daily cases are forecast to be around 1,900 by 12th of April.
+This is 1,900 less than was forecast last week.